-Note 2: This The above diagrams are is indicative of concepts only.
+Note: this diagram is indicative of concepts only.
 There is no guarantee the design shown would prove appropriate to the applicant or satisfy all requirements to gain consent.

 (o) In considering the Wanaka Town Centre 'Health' Check, the Council will not normally approve the Outline Development Plans unless it is satisfied that the development will not undermine the vitality of the Wanaka Town Centre.
-An assessment of the vitality of the Town Centre shall be based on the following indicators: , noting that these will be considered in combination and it will:
+An assessment of the vitality of the Town Centre shall be based on the following indicators, noting that these will be considered in combination and it will: